AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Linux Kernel</td>
-    <td>Ensure kernel is up-to-date using update utility provided by the system (e.g. apt-get, yum, etc).
+    <td><p align="justify">Ensure kernel is up-to-date using update utility provided by the system (e.g. apt-get, yum, etc).
 Out-dated kernels are more likely to be vulnerable to publicly disclosed vulnerabilities.
     <br>
     <br>
     Use strengthened a kernel with GRSEC or PAX, that for example provide increased security against memory corruption bugs.</td>
   </tr>
   <tr>
     <td valign="top">User Namespaces</td>
-    <td>Docker does not support user namespaces but is a feature currently under development<sup> [14]</sup>.
+    <td><p align="justify">Docker does not support user namespaces but is a feature currently under development<sup> [14]</sup>.
 UID mapping is currently supported by the LXC driver but not in the native libcontainer library.
     <br>
     <br>
     This feature would allow the Docker daemon to run as an unprivileged user on the host but appear as running as root within containers.</td>
   </tr>
   <tr>
     <td valign="top">libseccomp (and seccomp-bpf extension)</td>
-    <td>The libseccomp library allows to restrict the use of Linux kernel’s syscall procedures based on a white-list approach.
+    <td><p align="justify">The libseccomp library allows to restrict the use of Linux kernel’s syscall procedures based on a white-list approach.
 Syscall procedures not vital to the system operation should ideally be disabled to prevent abuse or misuse within a compromised container.
     <br>
     <br>
     This feature is currently a work in progress (available in LXC driver, not in libcontainer which is now default).